syncfusion/ej2-react-docs/src/charts/bullet-chart/title.md

 ### Position as Bottom

-By setting the `titlePosition` to `Bottom`, you can display the title and subtitle at the bottom of the chart.
+By setting the [`titlePosition`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#titleposition) to **Bottom**, you can display the title and subtitle at the bottom of the Bullet Chart.

 {% tab template="bullet-chart/title", sourceFiles="app/**/*.tsx", compileJsx=true %}